 Facebook and Instagram are important channels to reach audiences, build awareness, and engage with customers.
 Until now, small businesses had to spend time managing these channels separately.
 While the old Facebook Page manager allowed users to cross-promote content, it was difficult and mostly required a third-party app.

-Facebook Business Suite is part of the platform’s strategy to make its experiences seamless across social media avenues.
+Facebook Business Suite is part of the platform’s strategy to make its experiences seamless across social media platforms.
 Its primary difference from the old version of Pages Manager is that, now, users can post their content on both Facebook and Instagram simultaneously.
 They can also get feedback from the platforms in one place, whether it’s alerts, notifications, or messages.

 This revamped Facebook Page manager app can now be the digital headquarters of your Facebook and Instagram marketing activities.
 But it doesn’t stop there.
 Facebook has plans to make it the single control point for Facebook, Instagram, WhatsApp, and Messenger in the future.